 Learn about the specific costs for your type of new business

 There’s a variety of resources you can tap into to understand specific costs associated with your chosen dream startup business.
 Start with the StartupNation Community, where you can search for other people in your industry, and post a message on the boards asking for help from fellow entrepreneurs.

 Also make sure you check out your industry’s trade association.
 It should have an active group of members who are going through or have successfully navigated the startup process, and they typically will be happy to share tips with you.
 You might even get access to sample business plans and checklists for your market niche, but most importantly, you’ll find out which hidden costs to be wary of in your industry.

 Take every opportunity you can to network with business owners in your industry, whether it’s online or in person.
 They will have the best understanding of how the costs of a typical business in your industry balance out across those six categories.
 With that knowledge, you’ll be able to create a reasonable cost estimate for starting a business of your own.

 Put all the pieces together

-Once you’ve pulled together the costs for your startup business, take advantage of StartupNation’s downloadable Cash Management Report, which also helps you project your monthly cash flow.
+Once you’ve pulled together the costs for your startup business, find a solid cash management report template, which also helps you project your monthly cash flow.

 Above all, be realistic when calculating startup costs for your new business.
 The first calculation may not be the right one.
 Continue to refine your analysis until you’re satisfied with the final number, and then do yourself the favor of adding a miscellaneous line item for 10% of your total budget.
 You’ll spend more than you think to get your that dream startup business going, and the “miscellaneous” category will cover any unexpected costs.